RobAstur/Pands-Project/README.md

 ![Sepal_lenght](https://github.com/RobAstur/Pands-Project/blob/main/Average%20Sepal%20Length%20by%20species%20%2B%20scatter%20plot.png)

-*Sepal width by species - In this case we could identify the highest values of the setosa flowers.
+*  Sepal width by species - badsed on the sepal width we can see that most the range of values overlapse for the the 3 flowers.
+Only setosa flowers with sepal width over 4 cms could be easily identify.

 ![Sepal_Width](https://github.com/RobAstur/Pands-Project/blob/main/Average%20Sepal%20Width%20by%20species%20%2B%20scatter%20plot.png)